 Treatment isn’t always necessary for conjunctivitis, as symptoms will usually improve on their own after a couple of weeks.

-Any treatment will depend on what is causing the condition.
+Any pink eye treatment will depend on what is causing the condition.
 You may need to use antibiotic drops to clear the infection, or antihistamines if it is an allergic reaction.

-Otherwise, it’s best not to irritate your eyes further – so avoid wearing contact lenses or eye make-up until your conjunctivitis clears.
+Otherwise, it’s best not to irritate your pink eye further – so avoid wearing contact lenses or eye make-up until your conjunctivitis clears.